 - 12.4.1.
 If a platform for TV cameras is required during a Competition, its length and width have to be 1 m each.
-Its height is determined jointly by the IBA HQ and the Competition Manager, subject to the Technical Delegate's approval. - 12.4.2.
+Its height is determined jointly by the IBA Head Office and the Competition Manager, subject to the Technical Delegate's approval. - 12.4.2.
 A maximum of two (2) TV camera operators can mount the ring apron during and between Bouts, but only one (1) can enter the ring and only for the announcement of the Bout decision. - 12.4.3.
 Each camera operator may have one assistant at the maximum, and this assistant must remain on the floor. - 12.4.4.
 No more than four (4) photographers may be positioned at ringside during Competition.
 They are to remain in a marked area of 1.5 m from the neutral corner towards Judge 1 and Judge 2. - 12.4.5.
 Microphones may only be attached to the backside of the pads in the neutral corners.

-RULE 13.
-IBA ANTI-DOPING AND MEDICAL RULES
+13. IBA ANTI-DOPING AND MEDICAL RULES

 - 13.1.
 All IBA Competitions must adhere to the IBA Anti-Doping Rules and the IBA Medical Rules. - 13.2.
 In all IBA Competitions, anti-doping tests must be conducted. - 13.2.1.
-The test distribution plan needs to be requested to the IBA HQ. - 13.3.
+The test distribution plan needs to be requested to the IBA Head Office. - 13.3.
 At the end of a Competition, the LOC is responsible for uploading all Doping Control Forms (DCF) into ADAMS (Anti-Doping Administration & Management System), under a new mission order.
-All physical records of anti-doping tests, including DCFs and Chain of Custody forms, must then be sent to the IBA HQ, via mail, within forty-eight (48) hours after the end of a Competition.
+All physical records of anti-doping tests, including DCFs and Chain of Custody forms, must then be sent to the IBA Head Office, via mail, within forty-eight (48) hours after the end of a Competition. - 13.4.

-13.4.
 Authority overview:

-Event Sample Collection Authority Testing Authority Results Management Authority IBA Event IBA decides IBA IBA WBT Event IBA decides IBA IBA Confederation Event IBA decides IBA IBA Multi-sport Event Multi-sport Event Organising Committee decides Multi-sport Event Organising Committee NADO/ Multi-sport Event Organising Committee & IBA International Event not organized by IBA Local Organising Committee decides IBA IBA
+Event Sample Collection Authority Testing Authority Results Management Authority

+IBA Event IBA decides IBA IBA

+WBT Event IBA decides IBA IBA

+Confederation Event IBA decides IBA IBA Multi-sport Event Multi-sport NADO/Multi-sport Multi-sport Event Organising Organising Event Organising Committee decides Committee Committee & IBA International Event Local Organising IBA IBA not organised by IBA Committee decides IDA IDA

-RULE 14.
-TEAM OFFICIALS
+14. TEAM OFFICIALS